Harpo3/archsimian/README.md

 Artist groupings let you control artist name variations.
 Let's say you have tracks for two "different" artists: "Tom Petty" and "Tom Petty & the Heartbreakers."
 Both are basically the same artist, so why not treat them as the same artist for considering when that artist should be repeated?
 You can store a common name (eg. using the custom grouping of "Petty") in MM4 (this is each tag's "Custom2" field), then, ArchSimian will treat either name as the same artist.
 With this in mind, you can create any custom artist groups you like (even if they are <b>not</b> similar).
 You could choose any group of artists and have them treated as if they were one artist.
 It is up to you.

-Users import a playlist from MM4, add tracks using ArchSimian, then export the improved playlist back into MM4 for use in Windows (and to sync with mobile devices using the MM4 for Android App).
+Users import a playlist from MM4 (or create a new one), add tracks using ArchSimian, then export the improved playlist back into MM4 for use in Windows (and to sync with mobile devices using the MM4 for Android App).

 <b>Improving MediaMonkey 4 Gold by improving playlist creation</b>